 Dr Amber Jacobs

-BA English Literature (Sussex) MA European Literatures and Languages (London), PhD (London)
+BA English Literature (Sussex), MA European Literatures and Languages, PhD (London).

-- Her recent monograph, On Matricide: Myth, Psychoanalysis and the Law of the Mother, Columbia University Press (New York) 2007, is a feminist intervention into classical psychoanalysis via structural anthropology and feminist philosophy that posits a new post-patriarchal theory of the symbolic order.
+- Her monograph, On Matricide: Myth, Psychoanalysis and the Law of the Mother is an intervention into classical psychoanalysis via structural anthropology and feminist philosophy that posits a new post-patriarchal theory of the symbolic order.
 She has published articles on psychoanalytic feminism and the mother-daughter relation in cinema, literature and feminist thought.

 Research and teaching